silvaDominic/JDBC-Demo/README.md

 # JDBC-Demo
-A demo demonstrating some of basic functionalities of the JDBC.
+A demonstration of some basic functionalities of the JDBC.